 On October 25, 1955, the last allied troops left Austria.
 The country became independent again and was known as the Second Republic of Austria.
 A day later on October 26, the Austrian Parliament passed the constitution law on permanent neutrality, which has been celebrated as Austrian National Holiday, i.e the first day without foreign troops on Austrian soil.

 *Do You Know?
-The Austrian National Holiday was first celebrated in 1965, ten years after the signing of the Austrian State Treaty.
+The Austrian National Holiday was celebrated for the first time in 1965, ten years after the signing of the Austrian State Treaty.

-- On November 1943, in the Tripartite Declaration, the British, Soviet and US Allies declared that Austria, the first independent country to fall a victim to “Hitlerite aggression”, shall be liberated from German mastery and regain complete autonomy.
+Tripartite Declaration was passed.
+The British, Soviet and US Allies declared that Austria, the first independent country to fall a victim to “Hitlerite aggression”, shall be liberated from German mastery and regain complete autonomy.

-- Officially, the last of the foreign troops left Austria on 25 October 1955.
+Officially, the last of the foreign troops left Austria.
 The country became independent again and was known as the Second Republic of Austria.

 The National Flag of Austria has three equal horizontal bands of red, white, and red.
 The triband is based on the coat of arms of the Babenberg dynasty, recorded in the 13th century.